abi-oluwade/NodeDevEnv/readme.md

 Vagrant ssh allows the host machine to make a connection to the virtual machine which means we can use the git bash terminal to give commands via the command line to the virtual machine os.

 ## provision.sh
-The provision script which will have its path specified in the Vagrantfile can automate a lot of things fo us such as the installing of scripts/dependencies and libraries. -y means the terminal will auto select yes for any confirmations needed.
+The provision script which will have its path specified in the Vagrantfile can automate a lot of things for us such as the installing of scripts/dependencies and libraries. -y means the terminal will auto select yes for any confirmations needed.

 ## npm install and npm start
 This command installs a package, and any packages that it depends on.
 If the package has a package-lock or shrinkwrap file, the installation of dependencies will be driven by that, with an npm-shrinkwrap.json taking precedence if both files exist